Low Carb Energy Balls

 - In a high-speed blender or food processor, add your nuts and blend until a crumbly texture remains.
 Do not over-blend, as this will result in nut-butter.

-- Pour the chocolate energy ball batter in a large bowl.
-Lightly wet your hands, form the dough into small balls and place on a lined plate and refrigerate for 10 minutes, or until firm.
+- Transfer the mixture to a large bowl.
+Lightly wet your hands, form the dough into small balls, and place them on a lined plate.
+Refrigerate for 10 minutes, or until firm.

 Notes